-- Warm spots, like above/next to the oven or in cabinets that get hot from exposure to sunlight or cooking equipment.
+- Avoid warm spots, like above/next to the oven or in cabinets that get hot from exposure to sunlight or cooking equipment.

 - Countertops that are away from direct sunlight and other sources of heat can be appropriate if you use opaque, airtight storage vessels.